What is Sensorimotor Psychotherapy®

 Sensorimotor Psychotherapy is a body-oriented therapy, meaning we understand that the body has a self-healing potential that can be accessed and called upon to accomplish the resolution of the trauma symptoms.
 It is still talk therapy.
 It is not generally a hands-on therapy.
 Sensorimotor coaches the person to turn their attention to the sometimes subtle signals from the body – both subtle movements and sensations that the nervous system re-activates when a person thinks about or talks about the traumatic event.
 These subtle movements and sensations are the nervous system in the body ‘wanting’ to complete the animal defence response.
 These subtle movements and sensations are tracked, and then supported, rather than ignored or repressed.
 Importantly, this is not a process of catharsis.
 It is not violent.
 It is a process of gently integrating the observing mind in the present with the nervous system’s impulse to defend and protect from the past.
 This creates release and calm as the body ‘learns that the trauma or neglect experience is over and in the past.
 The result is often a resolution of the disturbing symptoms.

-Shanna Kelly and Don Russell are the only therapists in Manitoba who have completed Level 1 of Sensorimotor Psychotherapy.
+Don Russell is one of the only therapists in Manitoba who have completed Level 1 of Sensorimotor Psychotherapy plus SP training in Advanced Trauma and Dissociation.
 This innovative and cutting edge approach to treating trauma and attachment injury is endorsed by leading trauma therapists around the world.